collinbarrett/collinbarrett.github.io/_posts/2018-03-09-resharper-vs-coderush.md

 Anytime you change an option in ReSharper, you can save the setting to your local computer, to a personal project-specific config file, or to a team-shared config file (to check into source control).
 This is quite important for enforcing team style guide policies and would allow changes to team settings to be code reviewed just like any other code change.
-CodeRush’s support for this kind of thing seems much less fleshed out. ([see here](https://supportcenter.devexpress.com/Ticket/Details/T368775/coderush-enforcing-same-code-analysis-rule-set-across-team-and-integrating-with-tfs-ci))
+CodeRush's support for this kind of thing seems much less fleshed out. ([see here](https://supportcenter.devexpress.com/Ticket/Details/T368775/coderush-enforcing-same-code-analysis-rule-set-across-team-and-integrating-with-tfs-ci))

 ### Test Runner